bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 0: 00:21:57

+Assuming that all the hash power is still the same, now you can mine two weeks of blocks in one week Yep

+Speaker 1: 00:22:03

+Yeah and because again and then at the end of that one week

+Speaker 0: 00:22:07

+You're still faking the timestamps so we're still sort of back mining in the first minute or you know

+Speaker 1: 00:22:11

-Assuming that all the hash power is still the same, now you can mine two weeks of blocks in one week yep yeah and because again and then at the end of that one week you're still faking the timestamps so we're still sort of back mining in the first minute or you know yeah so at the end of that of that week which you know for the blockchain is two weeks you're like okay this was five weeks This took five weeks to produce this block, so I'm gonna decrease the difficulty even more.
+yeah so at the end of that of that week which you know for the blockchain is two weeks you're like okay this was five weeks This took five weeks to produce this block, so I'm gonna decrease the difficulty even more.

-Speaker 1: 00:22:23

 And then, so it gets cut in half again, so now you can mine in about two and a half days, the equivalent of two weeks, and the blockchain is like, whoa, that took five weeks and two days.
 I got to reduce the difficulty again.
 And so the difficulty goes to one very, very quickly in a matter of about 40 days according to Antoine's calculation.